antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] API endpoints **SHOULD** be self descriptive

-It **SHOULD** be possible to gather what an API method does from its endpoint alone.
+It **SHOULD** be possible to gather what an endpoint does from its URL alone.
 Therefore endpoints **SHOULD** be as self descriptive as possible, whilst being concise and ensuring endpoints remain well structured.

 The easiest way to do this is to use descriptive and logical names for endpoints, you **SHOULD NOT** use verbs.
-If the method belongs to a resource use its name in its description.

-Further endpoints **SHOULD** be structured logically and intuitively.
+Endpoints **SHOULD** be structured logically and intuitively.
 Methods for a resource **SHOULD** be nested under the resource.

-For example, `[GET]V2/ships/{id}/voyages` indicates the resource is `ships`, `{id}` the specific resource and the method is `voyages`.
-From this alone, it should be reasonably obvious this endpoint returns a list of voyages for a ship specified by `{id}`.
+For example, `[GET]v2/ships/{id}/voyages` indicates the resource is `ships`, `{id}` the specific resource and the method is `voyages`.
+From this alone, it should be reasonably obvious that this endpoint returns a list of voyages for a ship specified by `{id}`.

 Sources: